jlis/judge/README.md

-# voters
+# laravel-judge
-A feature flagging and value voter package for Laravel 5
+A feature and value decider for Laravel 5